 New Year’s Eve was a massive anticlimax.
 Río Grande isn’t a very touristy city, so there aren’t many places to go out to begin with.
 When William and I went out to find a restaurant that evening, everything turned out to be closed.
 Back to our rooms we went to have some bread for dinner.… Continue reading Running out of Road: Río Grande – Ushuaia

-On Christmas day I got started a bit later than usual, but so did my host.
+Monday 25 December On Christmas day I got started a bit later than usual, but so did my host.
 At breakfast I got a large piece of cake in addition to the usual bread.
 As I walked out the sun was shining and I got quite warm, so I was thinking about removing a… Continue reading A Crazy Christmas: Puerto Natales – Punta Arenas

 William spent Tuesday evening and most of Wednesday in bed being ill.
 Thursday, the first day of summer, was our planned departure date and that morning he said he felt fit enough to ride.
 We left just before 10:00 the same way we had entered Calafate, heading east.
 We were somewhat disappointed about the absence of a strong wind this morning, which should normally help us along for the first part.
 There was still a little bit of a northwesterly wind, which is good.

-Thursday we had bad weather all day, so we spent most of it in the Casa del Ciclista.
+Thursday 14 December Thursday we had bad weather all day, so we spent most of it in the Casa del Ciclista.
 I had some things that needed repairs or replacement, so I looked around town for these.
 I succeeded with my bags, but did not find anyone to repair my phone.
 El Chaltén is one… Continue reading Learn to Fly: El Chaltén – El Calafate

 The Carretera Austral is sometimes called the road at the end of the road, because it starts more or less at the end of the Pan-American Highway (depending how exactly you define that one) and continues south from there.
 But now we’ve reached its end too and there’s no more road to continue on.
 So… Continue reading The Real Line: Villa O’Higgins – El Chaltén

 Seriously, how am I ever going to write a blog post without dumping hundreds of photos on you, each showing a landscape that is even more stunning than the last?
 This place is like riding through a postcard or a chocolate box, as others have called it.
 I can confirm this: The box of chocolate… Continue reading Patagonia Is Hard: S.C. de Bariloche – Futaleufú

 The more you walk around San Martín, the more ridiculous it gets.
 Just when you think you’ve seen it all they come up with a new fake German-style building and a corresponding name that just doesn’t make sense.
 I saw bars called “Bierhaus” or “Das Gute bier”.
 Yes, that’s the capitalisation they use.
 There are… Continue reading Waterfalls and Weather Fails: S.M. de los Andes – S.C. de Bariloche

 … on a horse made of steel.
 As far as horses go it’s a rather bad one: it won’t do anything unless I put all the energy in.
 Maybe the problem is having a steel horse called Gaucho.
 It might think that the roles are reversed.
 The advantage is of course that it doesn’t consume… Continue reading I’ve been through the desert… Zapala – S.M. de los Andes